AuroraRL: Fast, Fault-Tolerant, and Cost-Efficient Reinforcement Learning over Decentralized Network: Conclusion

 \section{Conclusion}

-\sys is a novel system to enable practical RL post-training of LLMs over geo-distributed GPUs without hurting model accuracy.
-By co-designing system mechanisms with the inherent sparsity of RL weight updates, \sys closes the performance gap between commodity WAN links and tightly coupled RDMA clusters, broadening access to frontier model training for researchers and organizations worldwide.
+\sys enables practical RL post-training of LLMs over geo-distributed GPUs without sacrificing accuracy.
+By co-designing with RL weight-update sparsity (sparse deltas, pipelined multi-stream transfer, and heterogeneity-aware scheduling), \sys closes the WAN-vs-RDMA gap.